Lindesnes Municipality

-Lindesnes (the Naze) is a municipality in Agder county, Norway.
+Lindesnes is a municipality in Agder county, Norway.
 It is located in the traditional district of Sørlandet.
 The administrative centre of the municipality is the town of Mandal.
-Other villages in Lindesnes include Åvik, Høllen, Skofteland, Svenevig, Vigmostad, Heddeland, Bjelland, Breland, Koland, Laudal, Øyslebø, Bykjernen, Skjebstad, Sånum-Lundevik, Skogsfjord-Hesland, Krossen, Harkmark, Skinsnes-Ime, and Tregde-Skjernøy.
+Other villages in Lindesnes Municipality include Aukland, Bjelland, Breland, Bykjernen, Harkmark, Heddeland, Høllen, Koland, Krossen, Laudal, Skjebstad, Skinsnes-Ime, Skofteland, Skogsfjord-Hesland, Svennevik, Sånum-Lundevik, Tregde-Skjernøy, Vigeland, Vigmostad, Åvik, and Øyslebø.